Zeitlan/bananup-front/README.md

-# Unknown Front
+# Bananup Front

-This repository contains the front-end of the Unknown project.
+This repository contains the front-end of the Bananup project.
 Which is made to give feedbacks on video games performances.

 For now, this project contains: